 These Honey Balsamic Roasted Carrots are beautifully caramelized in a sweet and sticky glaze.
-The perfect side dish for your Sunday roast – Hungry now?
-Jump to Recipe
+The perfect side dish for your Sunday roast.

 For someone without a prominent sweet tooth, the sight of honey usually gives me fear.
-But when it’s balanced out with some acidity and glazed over my FAV vegetable of all time ever ever ever, I think I can manage.
-And by manage I mean give me a whole tray of these please.
+But when it’s balanced out with some acidity and glazed over my FAVE vegetable of all time ever ever ever, I think I can manage.
+And by manage I mean give me the whole tray please.

 In short, it doesn’t make a huge difference.
 Certainly not in this instance anyway.